VeronicaCPerez/VeronicaCPerez.github.io/_pages/about.md

 social: true
 ---

 I am a third-year PhD candidate in economics at Boston University.
-My research focuses on development and growth, international trade and economic history, with a strong emphasis on computational and data-driven methods.
-Most of my work applies machine learning and text analysis to investigate complex economic questions.
+My research focuses on innovation and industrial policy.
+I use text-as-data and computational methods to investigate complex economic questions.
+Part of my work also examines how large language models represent and reason about economic concepts.

 My joint work with Prof. Réka Juhász and Prof. Nathaniel Lane, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5262841">Measuring Industrial Policy: A Text-Based Apprach</a>, has been featured in <a href="https://www.bloomberg.com/news/features/2023-07-25/global-subsidy-wars-force-us-allies-to-pay-up-for-chips-evs?in_source=embedded-checkout-banner">Bloomberg</a>,<a href="https://www.wsj.com/articles/this-part-of-bidenomics-needs-more-economics-2cea1641">The Wall Street Journal</a>, <a href="https://www.economist.com/special-report/2023/10/02/governments-across-the-world-are-discovering-homeland-economics">The Economist</a>, and other outlets.